TeamPerie/HadjAbed-et-al._2022/README.md

 **LentiviralBarcodingData:** this folder contains all of the raw data and scripts necessary to reproduce figures from panels 2-5.
 The folder is subdivided into a QC visualisation script and a data analysis script, within which there are scripts to create metadata for the experiment and to perform analysis and visualisation of the data

-**Gene Therapy:** this folder contains all of the raw data and scripts necessary to reproduce figures from panels 6-8.
+**GeneTherapy:** this folder contains all of the raw data and scripts necessary to reproduce figures from panels 6-8.
 The folder contains a data analysis script, within which there are scripts to create metadata for the experiment and to perform analysis and visualisation of the data